-(4) If a person is convicted of or pleads guilty to a felony offense or a specified misdemeanor offense, the person is not sentenced to a prison term, a community residential sanction in a jail or community-based correctional facility, a term of imprisonment, or any type of supervised release under the supervision of a probation department or the Adult Parole Authority, and the person does not provide a DNA specimen under the provisions described in (1), (2), or (3), above, the sentencing court must order the person to report to the county probation department immediately after sentencing to submit to a DNA specimen collection procedure administered by the chief administrative officer of the county probation office.
+(4) If a person is convicted of or pleads guilty to a felony offense or a specified misdemeanor offense to which the provisions apply (see below), the person is not sentenced to a prison term, a community residential sanction in a jail or community-based correctional facility, a term of imprisonment, or any type of supervised release under the supervision of a probation department or the Adult Parole Authority, and the person does not provide a DNA specimen under the provisions described in (1), (2), or (3), above, the sentencing court must order the person to report to the county probation department immediately after sentencing to submit to a DNA specimen collection procedure administered by the chief administrative officer of the county probation office.
 If the person is incarcerated at the time of sentencing, the person must submit to a DNA specimen collection procedure administered by the Director of Rehabilitation and Correction or the chief administrative officer of the jail or other detention facility in which the person is incarcerated.
 The law specifies a manner in which DNA specimens must be collected and provides for their delivery to BCII.

-Continuing law also contains a DNA specimen collection mechanism that applies to children who have been adjudicated a delinquent child for any act that would be a felony if committed by an adult or that would be a specified misdemeanor if committed by an adult (R.C.
-2152.74, not in the act).
+Existing law also contains a DNA specimen collection mechanism that applies to children who have been adjudicated delinquent for any act that would be a felony if committed by an adult or that would be a specified misdemeanor if committed by an adult (the specified misdemeanors are similar, but not identical, to the specified misdemeanors to which the criminal offender DNA provisions apply) (R.C.
+2152.74, not in the bill).